Russo-Turkish wars: Engagements in the 19th century

 Soon the Balkan rebellions were beginning to falter.
 In Europe, papers were filled with reports of Ottoman soldiers killing thousands of Slavs.
 Even in Great Britain William Ewart Gladstone published his account of Ottoman atrocities in his Bulgarian Horrors and the Question of the East.
+The uprisings raised a chance for Russia, and (Prince Gorchakov) and Austria-Hungary (Count Andrássy), who made the secret Reichstadt Agreement on July 8, 1876, on partitioning the Balkan peninsula depending on the outcome.

-Soon, a new Russo-Turkish war had begun.
-Despite fighting better than they ever had before, the advanced Ottoman armies still were not equal to the Russian forces.
-This time there was no help from abroad; in truth, many European nations supported the Russian war, as long as it did not get too close to Istanbul.
-Ten and a half months later when the war had ended the age of Ottoman domination over the Balkans was over.
+The following year a new Russo-Turkish war had begun.
+Despite fighting better than they ever had before, the modernised Ottoman armies still were not equal to the Imperial Russian Army.
+This time there was no help from abroad; in truth, many European nations supported the Russian war, as long as it did not get too close to Constantinople.
+Ten and a half months later when the war had ended, the age of Ottoman domination over the Balkans was over.
 In the Balkans, the Russian army, having crossed the Danube, captured the Shipka Pass.
-The Turkish army of Osman Pasha, after a stubborn struggle, surrendered to Plevna.
+The Turkish army of Osman Nuri Pasha, after a stubborn struggle, surrendered to Plevna.
 After that, the Russian army crossed the Balkan Mountains, defeated the remaining Turkish troops and reached the approaches to Constantinople.
-In the Caucasus, the Turkish army held back the Russian offensive, but after the defeat at Aladzha, retreated to Erzurum, after which the Russians took Kars.
-On the Black Sea, the Ottoman fleet had a colossal advantage, since the Russian fleet did not recover after the Crimean War.
+In the Caucasus, the Turkish army held back the Russian offensive, but after a defeat at the Battle of Aladzha, retreated to Erzurum, after which the Russians took Kars.
+On the Black Sea, the Ottoman fleet had a colossal advantage, since the Russian Black Sea Fleet fleet had not recovered from the Crimean War.
 Despite this, the hostilities on the Black Sea in this war were not important.

-In response to the Russian proximity to the straits the British, against the wishes of the Sultan, intervened in the war.
-A large task force representing British naval supremacy entered the straits of Marmara and anchored in view of both the royal palace and the Russian army.
-The British may have saved the Ottoman Empire once again, but it ended the rosy relations between the two powers that had endured since the Crimean War.
+In response to the Russian proximity to the straits the British, against the wishes of the new Sultan Abdul Hamid II, intervened in the war.
+A large task force representing British naval supremacy entered the straits of Marmara and anchored in view of both the Dolmabahçe Palace and the Russian army.
 Looking at the prospect of a British entry into the war the Russians decided to settle the dispute.
-The Treaty of San Stefano gave Romania and Montenegro their independence, Serbia and Russia each received extra territory, Austria was given control over Bosnia, and Bulgaria was given almost complete autonomy.
+The Treaty of San Stefano gave Romania and Montenegro their independence, Serbia and Russia each received extra territory, Austria-Hungary was given control over Bosnia, and Bulgaria was given almost complete autonomy.
 The hope of the Sultan was that the other great powers would oppose such a one-sided resolution and a conference would be held to revise it.
-His desire became reality and in 1878 the Congress of Berlin was held where Germany promised to be an "honest broker" in the treaty's revision.
+His hope became reality and in 1878 the Congress of Berlin was held where Germany promised to be an "honest broker" in the treaty's revision.
 In the new treaty Bulgarian territory was decreased and the war indemnities were cancelled.
 The conference also again hurt Anglo-Ottoman relations by giving the British the island of Cyprus.
 While annoyed at British Prime Minister Benjamin Disraeli, the Sultan had nothing but praise for Otto von Bismarck who forced many of the major concessions upon Russia.
 These close Germano-Ottoman relations would persist until both empires' very end.